Oxiang/SCDF_SEV-CHARGER/README.md

 ### IBM Cloud Services

 - IBM Watson for IoT data storage
-- IBM Bare Metal Servers to host the React Web Application for live-streaming
+- IBM Cloud Foundry to host the React Web Application for live-streaming
 - IBM Cloud functions as a serverless backend to activate push notification
 - IBM Push Notification to send messages to Response Team on high warning level